OSC/ood-documentation/source/app-development/tutorials-interactive-apps/k8s-like-hpc-jupyter.rst

 you would also need to run RHEL 8 inside the container.

-Things like Lmod and HPC applications will need to be run inside the Pod's container just like if a job was spawned in the traditional HPC resource manager.
+Things like Lmod and HPC applications will need to be run inside the Pod's container just like if a job was spawned in a traditional HPC resource manager.

 Switch between SLURM and Kubernetes